 A Day Pack

-Between water bottles, snacks and layers of clothing, you’ll probably find yourself carrying lots of stuff while you explore Boston.
+Between water bottles, snacks, and layers of clothing, you’ll probably find yourself carrying lots of stuff while you explore Boston.
 A comfortable backpack or cross-body bag can help you pack everything you need for the day without sacrificing comfort.
 As an added bonus, a good day pack can also double as a carry-on bag on the plane.
-We recommend a pack that has a cross chest clip, which can really help out your shoulders on those long days with your pack.
+We recommend a pack that has a cross-chest clip, which can really help alleviate shoulder pain, especially on those longer days.
 Consider getting a waterproof bag to keep your important things protected if any inclement weather arises.

-Patagonia’s Boston store should have some nice day packs in stock in case you need a new one.
+Patagonia’s Boston store on Newbury Street should have some nice day packs in stock in case you need a new one.

 A Good Lotion

-Wind is a common fixture in the city, especially when you’re wandering close to the harbor.
-The whipping cold winds take their toll on your skin.
+Wind is a common fixture in the city, especially when you’re wandering close to the harbor, where the whipping cold winds can take a toll on your skin.
 A good moisturizing facial lotion helps keep your skin from drying out.
-A thicker oil based product is better for your hands, which often see the worst of the cold dry damage.
+A thicker oil-based product is better for your hands, which often see the worst of the dry damage.
 In the summer, look out for a product with added sunscreen to keep those UV rays at bay.

-Bluemercury is a local boutique shop that carries a wide variety of lotions and products to keep your skin protected and healthy.
+Bluemercury is a local boutique shop on Newbury Street that carries a wide variety of lotions and products to keep your skin protected and healthy.

-Whatever surprises The City On A Hill throws your way, you should be ready for it after reading our packing list of Boston essentials.
-Whatever you have planned for your trip to Boston, you should be ready for a variety of weather and any situation that may arise.
-We hope our list has helped you feel fully prepared for your next Massachusetts vacation.
+Whatever surprises Boston throws your way, you should be ready for them after reading our packing list of Boston essentials.
+We hope our list has helped you feel fully prepared!